phoenixframework/phoenix/guides/contexts.md

 For now, categories will contain only textual information.
 Our first order of business is to decide where categories live in the application.
 We have our `Catalog` context, which manages the exhibition of our products.
 Product categorization is a natural fit here.
 Phoenix is also smart enough to generate code inside an existing context, which makes adding new resources to a context a breeze.
 Run the following command at your project root:

 > Sometimes it may be tricky to determine if two resources belong to the same context or not.
 In those cases, prefer distinct contexts per resource and refactor later if necessary.
-Otherwise you can easily end-up with large contexts of loosely related entities.
-Also keep in mind that the fact two resources are related does not necessarily mean they belong to the same context, otherwise you would quickly end-up with one large context, as the majority of resources in an application are connected to each other.
+Otherwise you can easily end up with large contexts of loosely related entities.
+Also keep in mind that the fact two resources are related does not necessarily mean they belong to the same context, otherwise you would quickly end up with one large context, as the majority of resources in an application are connected to each other.
 To sum it up: if you are unsure, you should prefer separate modules (contexts).

 ```console
 $ mix phx.gen.context Catalog Category categories \